-1. Explain how it will benefit them (What's in it for me?) --

-- 2. Relate the learning to their past experiences. - 3.
+- 1. Explain how it will benefit them (What's in it for me?). - 2.
+Relate the learning to their past experiences. - 3.
 Encourage participation and interaction. - 4.
-Listen and respect opinions (Make me feel good about myself.) - 5.
-Encourage audience to be resources to you and to each other. - 6.
-Always treat like adults.
+Listen and respect their opinions (Make me feel good about myself.) - 5.
+Encourage them to be resources to you and to each other. - 6.
+Always treat them like adults.